JieWu02/JieWu02.github.io/_pages/about.md

 Hi.
 I'm Jie Wu, a M.S. student at Tsinghua from IIGroup with Prof. [Yang](https://iigroup.github.io/about/).

-I study post-training for LLMs.
+I study post-training for LLM foundations.

 Education
 ======